When are trace ideals finite?: Introduction

+Question \ref{question} may be arised from the study of classification of isomorphism classes of maximal Cohen-Macaulay modules (see \cite[Question 3.7]{F}).
+Noting that distinct trace ideals are non-isomorphic (this is immediately observed from Fact \ref{remtrace}(a)), to see how many non-isomorphic trace ideals there are, we only need to know what is the set of trace ideals.
+We should mention a previous study \cite{GIK2} on the set of trace ideals.

+With Question \ref{question}, this paper proceeds as follows.
+Let $R$ be a Noetherian local ring.
+We denote by $H$ the zeroth local cohomology of $R$. $\ol{*}$ denotes the integral closure of $*$.

-With this question, this paper proceeds as follows.
-We first obtain that the finiteness of trace ideals forces the dimension of rings to be at most one (Theorem \ref{thm1}).
-For the one-dimensional case, we can reduce the situation that rings are Cohen-Macaulay by passing to the residue ring modulo the zeroth local cohomology (Proposition \ref{lem1}).
+We first obtain that the finiteness of trace ideals forces the dimension of rings to be at most two.
+If $\ol{R/H}$ is equi-dimensional, that is, all maximal ideals of $\ol{R/H}$ have the same height, then the dimension must be at most one (Theorem \ref{thm1}).
+For the one-dimensional case, we can reduce to the situation that rings are Cohen-Macaulay by passing to the residue ring $R/H$ (Proposition \ref{lem1}).
 Then, we obtain a necessary condition of the finiteness of trace ideals in terms of the value set obtained by the canonical module (Theorem \ref{mainthm2}).
-In addition, if $R$ has minimal multiplicity, we give a one-to-one correspondence between the set of all trace ideals of $R$ (excluding $R$) and that of $\Hom_R(\fkm, \fkm)$ (Theorem \ref{main3}).
+In addition, if $R$ has minimal multiplicity, we give a one-to-one correspondence between the set of all trace ideals of $R$ (excluding $R$) and those of $\Hom_R(\fkm, \fkm)$ (Theorem \ref{main3}).
 As a corollary, analytically irreducible Arf local rings have finite trace ideals (Corollary \ref{cor4.11}).
-We also characterize when the set of all trace ideals is as small as possible (Theorem \ref{aa3.3}).
+We also characterize when the set of all trace ideals is as small as possible in dimension at most one (Theorem \ref{aa3.3}).